AdobeDocs/experience-manager-65.en/help/commerce/cif/customizing/customize-cif-components.md

 ## Prerequisites {#prerequisites}

 A local development environment is required to complete this tutorial.
 This includes a running instance of AEM that is configured and connected to a Magento instance.
-Review the requirements and steps for [setting up a local development with AEM as a Cloud Service SDK](../develop.md).
+Review the requirements and steps for [setting up a local development with AEM](../develop.md).
 To follow the tutorial completely, you will need permissions to add [Attributes to a Product](https://docs.magento.com/user-guide/catalog/product-attributes-add.html) in Magento.

 You will also need GraphQL IDE such as [GraphiQL](https://github.com/graphql/graphiql) or a browser extension to run the code samples and tutorials.
 If you install a browser extension, make sure it has the ability to set request headers.
 On Google Chrome, [Altair GraphQL Client](https://chrome.google.com/webstore/detail/altair-graphql-client/flnheeellpciglgpaodhkhmapeljopja) is one extension that can do the job.